rydmike/flex_color_picker/README.md

 The Material color names are defined as static values with English defaults for all Material colors in `ColorTools`.
 You can modify these values by directly changing their static string values.
-You can do this in a function that you call just once, or every time your app changes its translated locale, and then in the custom function provide your own localized Material color names.
+You can do this in a function that you call just once, or every time your app changes its translated locale and then provide your own localized Material color names.
 For example:

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-8.png?raw=true" alt="Picker 8"/>